 Instructor: Mariah Hinds

-Does your dog get confused with your verbal cues?
-Does your dog sit when you say down?
-Let's add a cue to the behaviors and build fluency with those behaviors.
-We will go over how to put a behavior on cue whether it was lured, shaped or captured.
-We will go over getting a behavior on a verbal cue and off of a hand signal or body motion.
+Simon says class will also go over cue clarity and how to put a behavior on cue.
+Putting a behavior on cue whether it was lured, shaped or captured and getting a behavior on a verbal cue and off of a hand signal or body motion will be included in class.
 We will go over how to change a cue, such as changing a cue from a verbal to a signal or from one verbal cue to a different cue.
 We will take a look at the mechanics of your cue or signal and make sure that the dog thinks the cue is what we intend the cue to be.

 Gold students can choose which cues or tricks they want to build reliability and fluency with and they are not limited to the skills covered in the class.